fivefourtwofive/reinforced-buddy/.junie/guidelines.md

 * web application, which has landing page, user's app and admin app.

 Written in Java 25.

+### Java code style
 Google checkstyle rules are used.
 All variables which value is not changed must be marked with `final` modifier.
 All method params must be marked with `final` modifier.
 For local variable `var` must be used instead of class name.
 Lombok library is used for getters/setters, log reference, ect.
-Do not shortout variable names.
+Do not shorten variable names.
+Always use meaningful names.
+Use 4 spaces for indentation.

 ### Server application
 Is written using Spring Boot 3.5.7 framework.